ETS-Android3/recipes/README.md

 # EGEZA
 This is an android app that allows the user to view food recipes organized in categories.
-The user can also view instructional videos on YouTube and websites with instructions.
+The user can also view instructional videos on YouTube and websites with the instructions.

 # Contributors
 * Phil Kipkemboi(kipkemboiphil@gmail.com)